DaddyWarbucks/remote-docsify/docs/README.md

 ?basePath=https://raw.githubusercontent.com/feathersjs-ecosystem/feathers-mongodb/master
 ```

-Due to the fact that some GitHub repositories' `master` branch is sometimes called `main` (or even something else) you must substitute the `master` part of the value with the porper one for your repository.
+Due to the fact that some GitHub repositories' `master` branch is sometimes called `main` (or even something else) you must substitute the `master` part of the value with the proper one for your repository.

 <div style="margin-top:100px; width:100%; border-top:1px solid grey">

 ### About this utility
 This utility support display of your `README.md` in the Git repository you specify using the ` basePath` search parameter.
-The `README.md` can contain any of the normal markdown commands.
+The `README.md` can contain any of the normal markdown commands:

+1. This is a numbered list
+   - with a sub list _you see?_
+   - with 2 lines __you see?__
+1. And an other line

  Furthermore, it supports nice things like code snippets with copy to the clipboard

 ```js
   init() {